 In partnership with: The Plum Guide

-Flexibility, stringent safety measures and hand-picked homes are just some of the benefits of booking your autumn experience with The Plum Guide
+Flexibility, stringent safety measures, hand-picked homes and a full refund guarantee if you can't travel due to Covid-19 are just some of the benefits of booking your 2021 experience with The Plum Guide

 Founded in 2015 by entrepreneur Doron Meyassed, The Plum Guide curates exceptional homestays across the UK, Europe and America.